 Margo, math expert and Operations extraordinaire, is glad you asked!
-Quadrants will pop up in algebra, geometry, and more, and we can help chart a course to success.
+Quadrants will pop up on graphs in algebra, geometry, and more, and we can help chart a course to success.

 A quadrant is the area contained by the x and y axes; thus, there are four quadrants in a graph.
 To explain, the two dimensional Cartesian plane is divided by the x and y axes into four quadrants.
 Starting in the top right corner is Quadrant I and in a counterclockwise direction you will see Quadrants II through IV.